ThalesGroup/knowledge-flow/docs/CONTRIBUTING.md

 ## 🧾 License

-All contributions must be compatible with the project’s open source license (see `LICENSE` file in the repo).
+All contributions must be compatible with the project’s open source license (see `[LICENSE](docs/CONTRIBUTING.md).

 ---